chef-cft/chef-examples/examples/bootstrapping/vagrant/onboarding/README.md

 After you've provisioned each machine you will then use the address you added to your `/etc/hosts` or HOSTS file to access Chef Automate through your browser using the credentials found in the `automate-credentials.toml` file in the `SHARED_DIRECTORY` location.
 This credentials file was generated during the `server` bootstrap process.

+### Testing Status

+- The following distributions have been tested:
+  - `generic/ubuntu1804`

 ## Before You Start

 ### Assumptions